hcschuetz/todomvc-mobx-jsx/README.md

 Both here and in React components are used to keep local state and references into the global state.
 Components also provide callbacks for use interactions.
-And in both cases components can render a UI, even though this works in very different ways.
+And in both cases components render a UI, even though this works in very different ways.

 React render functions run repeatedly (whenever something *might* have